-The point is to really help search engine understand the content better.
-Just like you would write a better title tag, or meta description, you would treat anchor text the same.
+The point is to help search engines understand the content better.
+Like you would write a better title tag or meta description and treat anchor text the same.

 “First, anchors often provide more accurate descriptions of web pages than the pages themselves.
 Second, anchors may exist for documents which cannot be indexed by a text-based search engine, such as images, programs, and databases….

 Anchor text is used to play a significant role in search engine rankings – perhaps a little too much.
-However, times can change, and search engine is always adapting and processing new and better way to provide best query to the users intent.
+However, times can change, and search engines are always adapting and processing new and better ways to provide the best query to the user’s intent.

-There will always be someone who will try to manipulate, overdo, misuse anything Google suggests.
-So it’s imperative to work on quality and distribute anchor text when necessary, versus based on SEO.
+There will always be someone who will try to manipulate, overdo, or misuse anything Google suggests.
+So it’s imperative to work on quality and distribute anchor text when necessary versus SEO-based.
 Penguin update in 2012 is one of those many examples of quality control.